 If multiple people in your family need emergency care, we can treat all of you in one place – at Regions.
 You won’t need to travel between multiple locations to provide comfort and support to family members of different ages.

 Our team partners with Gillette Children’s Specialty Healthcare to provide the highest level of care possible for your child.
 After a child is cared for in the emergency center, they’re admitted to Gillette for ongoing care and rehabilitation.
 Gillette Children’s Specialty Healthcare is just down the hall on the Regions Hospital campus.

-This makes it possible for the trauma surgeons and specialists who cared for them when they first arrived continue to care for them.
+This makes it possible for the trauma surgeons and specialists who treated them when they first arrived to continue to care for them.
 From treatment to rehabilitation, they get expert care all in one place.

 Research sets Regions Hospital apart.
 We’re always looking at how we can make your care – and recovery – even better.
 That’s why our traumatic injury doctors conduct clinical research in eight specialty areas.
 These include emergency medicine, emergency medical services, intensive care and trauma.
 Research helps us improve care.
 And we share our results nationally so that other hospitals keep getting better, too.

 We work hard to prevent traumatic injuries and accidents in our community by providing community education programs.
 To learn more about injury prevention programs or other educational opportunities, call us at